Jimmy Butler: 2021–2022: best Eastern Conference record

-On May 17, in Game 1 of the Eastern Conference Finals, Butler posted 41 points (27 in the second half), nine rebounds, five assists, four steals and three blocks in a 118–107 win over the Boston Celtics.
+On May 17, in game 1 of the Eastern Conference finals, Butler posted 41 points (27 in the second half), nine rebounds, five assists, four steals and three blocks in a 118–107 win over the Boston Celtics.
 He became the first player in NBA postseason history to meet all of those benchmarks since steals and blocks were first recorded in 1974.
 Butler posted his fifth career playoff game with 40 points on 60 percent shooting, and tied with Charles Barkley for third-most over the last 30 playoffs.
 The only players that have more such games are James (12) and Shaquille O'Neal (8).
 Butler also achieved the most 40-point, 5-rebound and 5-assist playoff games in Heat history with three, one more than James and Wade.
-On May 21, Butler injured his right knee and did not play in the second half of Game 3.
-Miami would go on to win the game 109–103 and take a 2–1 series lead.
-In Game 6 of the series, on May 27, Butler scored a playoff career-high 47 points along with nine rebounds, eight assists, and four steals to lead Miami to a 111–103 win and force Game 7.
+On May 21, Butler injured his right knee and did not play in the second half of game 3.
+Despite this, Miami won the game 109–103 and took a 2–1 series lead.
+In game 6 of the series, on May 27, Butler scored a playoff career-high 47 points along with nine rebounds, eight assists, and four steals to lead Miami to a 111–103 win and force game 7.
 He made 16 of 29 shots, including 4-of-8 from the three-point range and all 11 free throws.
 Butler's 47 points were the seventh-most in NBA history for a player facing elimination.
 He also became the first player since Michael Jordan in 1988 to have multiple games of at least 40 points and four steals in the same series.

-In the decisive Game 7, the Heat were eliminated despite 35 points and nine rebounds from Butler, including 24 points in the first half.
-With 16 seconds left in the fourth quarter, he missed a three-pointer that would have given the Heat the lead in an eventual 100–96 loss.
+The Heat lost the series in seven games, despite Butler's 35-point and nine-rebound outing in a 100–96 loss in a decisive game 7, where he missed his game-winning three-pointer with 16 seconds left in the game.
 Butler had his eighth 30-point game of the postseason, making it the most in a single postseason by a Heat player since James in 2013, who also had eight such games.